jimhlad/laravel-auth-starter/README.md

-# laravel-admin-starter
+# laravel-auth-starter

-This is a very simple Laravel app which provides some starter code for creating an authentication-based web admin portal (provides some sample code for a basic video listing site).
+This is a very simple Laravel app which provides some starter code for creating an authentication-based web portal.
 Basically its purpose is to add some flavouring on top of the default "php artisan make:auth" functionality and to incorporate some commonly needed features.

+The app includes some basic sample code to display a list of YouTube videos.
+This code can easily be re-purposed to create any other kind of application (it only serves as an example of the Controller-Service-Model design pattern in action).

-Please note that this is *very very* much a work in progress and is something I am just messing around with in my spare time :)
+Please note that this is *very* much a work in progress and is something I am just messing around with in my spare time :)

 ## Screenshots